tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/week 3.md

 As `k` gets larger and larger so too do the terms of the sequence.
 This sequence is said to `diverge`.

 <h5>Series and sigma notation</h5>

+If the terms of a sequence are added the result is known as a series.